alexkb0009/issues-platform/README.md

 This is the repository of the code which runs it!
 This readme is a brief overview of implementation details & requirements.
 Please browse through the repository's _Source_ if you would like to get acquainted with and understand the code a little.

+#### Disclaimer ####

+Much of this platform has been rapidly built in 4-5 months, with primary goals of obtaining feedback on concepts and user experience.
+Due to this, much of the code isn't super-ideal for production - for example, there are no proper classes built for the concepts of users, issues, etc., (yet), partly because dictionaries' structure/variables might be more easily adjusted than classes when rapidly prototyping, along w/ structure of corresponding MongoDB doc(s).

 ### How do I get set up? ###